For best experience please turn on javascript and use a modern browser!

 Honours programme

 AUC offers an honours programme characterised by intensive lectures, small classes, student engagement, self-study and discussion.
-Distinctions (Honours, Cum Laude, Summa Cum Laude) are awarded to AUC students who graduate with a final GPA above a certain level, receiving a note of the Honours programme on their diploma.
+Distinctions (Honours, Cum Laude, Summa Cum Laude) are awarded to AUC students who graduate with a final GPA above a certain level.

 Bachelor of Science or Bachelor of Arts